EvanQuan/vmath-plus/README.md

 The report message is dynamically calculated based on the window width at the time of the report.
 Spacing is increased to expand the window, and if wide enough, the value labels are expanded to their full names.

+`g:vmath_plus#report_buffer()` does the same thing but outputs the result in a small read-only buffer at the bottom of the screen instead of echoing it.
+The buffer is persistently open until you manually close it, and lets you copy and paste portions of it as you please.

 ### Report variables